Latte is Synonymous with Safety

 'Rock\'n\'Roll'

-We can add a function call to make the code do something:
+We can also add a function call to make the code do something:

 alert('Rock\'n\'Roll');